-With respect to A-101 40% and 45% Topical Solution, we do not currently rely on licenses to any third party's intellectual property.
-We own two U.S. patents that include claims that cover the use of high-concentration hydrogen peroxide of at least 23%, including A-101 40% and 45% Topical Solution for the alleviation of SK and acrochordons.
-The patents in Australia, New Zealand and India include claims that cover the use of high-concentration hydrogen peroxide of at least 23%, including A-101 40% and 45% Topical Solution, for the alleviation of various skin conditions including SK, acrochordons, corns, tags, acne, warts and rosacea.
-The patents in Germany, the United Kingdom, Mexico and Singapore include claims that cover the use of high-concentration hydrogen peroxide of at least 23%, including A-101 40% and 45% Topical Solution for the alleviation of acrochordons.
-The issued patents relating to the use of A-101 40% and 45% Topical Solution begin to expire in 2022, subject to any applicable patent term extension that may be available in a particular country.
+With respect to ESKATA and A-101 45% Topical Solution, we do not currently rely on licenses to any third party's intellectual property.
+We own two U.S. patents that include claims that cover the use of high-concentration hydrogen peroxide of at least 23%, including ESKATA and A-101 45% Topical Solution, for the alleviation of SK and acrochordons.
+The patents in Australia, New Zealand and India include claims that cover the use of high-concentration hydrogen peroxide of at least 23%, including ESKATA and A-101 45% Topical Solution, for the alleviation of various skin conditions including SK, acrochordons, corns, tags, acne, warts and rosacea.
+The patents in Germany, the United Kingdom, Mexico and Singapore include claims that cover the use of high-concentration hydrogen peroxide of at least 23%, including ESKATA and A-101 45% Topical Solution for the alleviation of acrochordons.
+The issued patents relating to the use of ESKATA and A-101 45% Topical Solution begin to expire in 2022, subject to any applicable patent term extension that may be available in a particular country.

-Our pending U.S., European and other foreign patent applications are directed to various formulations comprising high-concentration hydrogen peroxide, including A-101 40% and 45% Topical Solution dosing regimens for such formulations, applicators for use with such formulations, and methods of treating various skin conditions, including SK and common warts, by the topical administration of such formulations.
-Any claims that issue from these applications will expire in 2035, subject to any applicable patent term adjustment or extension that may be available in a particular country.
+We also own one issued U.S. patent and pending U.S., European and other foreign patent applications directed to various formulations comprising high-concentration hydrogen peroxide, including ESKATA and A-101 45% Topical Solution dosing regimens for such formulations, applicators for use with such formulations, and methods of treating various skin conditions, including SK and common warts, by the topical administration of such formulations.
+Our U.S. formulation patent expires in 2035 and any claims that issue from the pending formulation applications will expire in 2035, subject to any applicable patent term adjustment or extension that may be available in a particular country.
+In addition, we own a U.S. and PCT patent application directed to the use of high-concentration hydrogen peroxide, including ESKATA and A-101 45% Topical Solution, for the treatment of warts.
+Any claims that issue from these applications will expire in 2037, subject to any applicable patent term adjustment or extension that may be available in a particular country.

-With respect to ATI-50001 and ATI-50002, which we exclusively licensed from Rigel in the field of dermatology multiple families of patents and applications relating to these compounds and the uses thereof.
+With respect to ATI-501 and ATI-502, we exclusively licensed from Rigel multiple families of patents and applications relating to these compounds and the uses thereof in the field of dermatology.
 In particular, we exclusively licensed patents and applications with claims that specifically cover the composition of matter for these compounds in the United States, the European Union, and other major foreign markets.
 The issued patents specifically directed to these compounds begin to expire in 2030, subject to any applicable patent term extension that may be available in a particular country.
-We also exclusively licensed applications in the United States, Australia, Canada, Europe and Japan with claims that cover the use of these compounds for the treatment of alopecia areata.
-Any claims that issue from these applications will expire in 2034, subject to any applicable patent term adjustment or extension that may be available in a particular country.
-We also licensed a family of patents and applications that relate to ATI-50001 and ATI-50002 that expire in 2023, subject to any applicable in a particular country.
+We also exclusively licensed an issued U.S. patent and pending applications in the United States, Australia, Canada, the European Union and Japan with claims that cover the use of these compounds for the treatment of alopecia areata.
+The U.S. patent, and any claims that issue from these applications, expire, or will expire, in 2034, subject to any applicable patent term adjustment or extension that may be available in a particular country.
+We also licensed a family of patents and applications that relate to ATI-501 and ATI-502 that expire in 2023, subject to any applicable patent term extension that may be available in a particular country.